 For a more heart pumping workout, head up to Whitefish Mountain Resort and hike the Danny On Trail to the summit of Big Mountain, where you’ll find breathtaking views of the Flathead Valley, eye-popping fields of colorful wildflowers, and some of the best huckleberry picking around.
 Those looking for a more relaxing experience can catch a scenic chairlift ride to the top of Big Mountain… but there’s plenty more for the more adventuresome to experience at the resort as well.
 The Zip-Line Tour at Whitefish Mountain Resort is one of the most popular summertime activities on the hill, often requiring reservations days in advance.
 But the Aerial Adventure Park, Alpine Slides, Spider Monkey Mountain, Strider Bike Park and summertime tubing are just as popular with visitors and locals alike.
 Mountain biking opportunities range from resort riding at Whitefish Mountain Resort to trail rides just outside of town at Spencer Mountain, the Whitefish Trail, Round Meadows and Tally Lake.
 There are trails to accommodate everyone from kids on training wheels to the most veteran off-road riders… and road cyclists have a myriad of options in the area as well.
 Rock climbing is another popular summer adventure, and Whitefish-based Rock Climb Montana teaches folks from 3 to 80 to climb at spectacular outdoor locations throughout northwestern Montana… no experience needed!

-Whitefish has been named a “Top-50 Golf Destination” by Golf Digest Magazine, and it’s no wonder!
-Nine championship golf courses are within a forty-five minute drive of Whitefish, and the outstanding quality and affordability of the Valley’s golf courses are well known throughout the US and Canada.
-Add to that our 16 hours of summertime daylight and temperatures that average in the mid-70’s, and anytime is a good time to play a round in Whitefish.
-Whitefish Lake Golf Club offers Montana’s only 36-hole golf complex; its tree-lined fairways, well-bunkered (and spacious) bent grass greens and spectacular Rocky Mountain scenery make for an excellent golfing experience for players of all ages and skill levels.
+Whitefish and the surrounding areas have been named a “Top-50 Golf Destination” by Golf Digest Magazine, and it’s no wonder!
+Nine championship golf courses are within a forty-five minute drive of Whitefish, and the outstanding quality and affordability of the Valley’s and Eureka golf courses are well known throughout the US and Canada.
+Add to that our 16 hours of summertime daylight and temperatures that average in the mid-70’s, and anytime is a good time to play a round.

 If you’re looking to get your heart pounding and adrenaline flowing, look no further than the Middle Fork of the Flathead River, where a handful of professional rafting companies will be happy to get you chest-deep in whitewater!
 The Class II-IV rapids on the Flathead—with names like “Bonecrusher” and “Jaws”—are more than enough to satisfy the whitewater purist, but there is also a menu of “gentler” options designed with families in mind.

 If you’re looking to get a true “Old West” experience, maybe it’s time to saddle-up and hit the trail!
 The Whitefish area has several different stables and ranches that offer everything from 1-hour horseback rides to multi-day overnight trips into Glacier National Park and the Great Bear Wilderness.
-Follow that up with a stop at Stumptown Vintage Photography in downtown Whitefish, and get a “wild west” portrait to memorize your Wild West adventure!
 Summer and fall are “prime time” for sportsmen in the Flathead Valley, as fishing and floating picks up on both the Middle and North Forks of the Flathead River and a hundred other, smaller, rivers, streams, lakes and ponds.
 Anglers flock to our area in search of west slope cutthroat trout, rainbows and whitefish, but they’ll occasionally pull in some hefty bull trout, a kokanee salmon or northern pike.
 Fall is deer and elk season in northwestern Montana, and those serious about filling their tags will find the hunting here to be both challenging and rewarding.

 Off the hill, things are just as busy.
 Whitefish is a wintertime mecca for snowshoeing, snowmobiling, dog sledding, ski-joring, sleigh riding, ice skating… and cross-country skiing.
 A wide array of groomed nordic skiing trails are available throughout the Whitefish area.
 Tours in Glacier National Park take you through breathtaking scenery, and the Whitefish Lake Golf Club magically transforms into the Glacier Nordic Center in winter—a 15-kilometer Nordic touring center that is tracked and groomed for skating and classic skiing, with five kilometers of lighted trails for night skiing.
 The Dog Creek Lodge and Nordic Center— located about 20 miles north of Whitefish— is another great option.
 Another magnet of wintertime activity is the Stumptown Ice Den, an Olympic-style rink in the heart of Whitefish that is popular with figure skaters, hockey players, curling enthusiasts and recreational skaters throughout northwestern Montana.
 The “Den” is open year ‘round, and hosts skating lessons and performances, hockey leagues, tournaments, and daily open skating for the public.